-You will need to purchase the following textbook as soon as possible... (it will be really helpful when you are completing the work in this bridging unit and of course, for ensuring that you are doing your pre-reading as soon as you start the A level course)
+We also suggest purchasing the following textbook as soon as possible (it will be really helpful when you are completing the work in this bridging unit and of course, for ensuring that you are doing your prereading as soon as you start the A level course).
+There are a few copies of this textbook in A Level teaching classrooms.